cisagov/ScubaGear/PowerShell/ScubaGear/baselines/securitysuite.md

 policies if desired, as long as ultimately all recipients recieve the impersonation protection checks.

+**Note**: If the preset security policies are used, both the standard and strict preset policies meet the requirements for MS.SECURITYSUITE.2.2v1 and MS.SECURITYSUITE.2.4v1.
+However, additional configuration is required for MS.SECURITYSUITE.2.1v1 and MS.SECURITYSUITE.2.3v1, as the sensitive users need to be added on the **Add email addresses to flag when impersonated by attackers** page and the parner domains need to be added on the **Add domains to flag when impersonated by attackers** page.
+See [Preset security policies in cloud organizations](https://learn.microsoft.com/en-us/defender-office-365/preset-security-policies) for detailed instructions.

 #### MS.SECURITYSUITE.2.1v1 Instructions

 1. Sign in to **Microsoft 365 Defender**.